ShokoAnime/Shokofin/README.md

     - [X] Customizable description source for items

-      Choose between AniDB, TvDB, or a mix of the two.
+      Choose between AniDB, TvDB, TMDB, or a mix of the three.

     - [X] Support optionally adding titles and descriptions for all episodes for multi-entry files.

   - [X] Genres

+    With settings to choose which tags to add as genres.

   - [X] Tags

-    With some settings to choose which tags to add.
+    With settings to choose which tags to add as tags.

-  - [/] Voice Actors
+  - [X] Official Ratings

+    Currently only _assumed_ ratings using AniDB tags or manual overrides using custom user tags are available.
+Also with settings to choose which providers to use.

+  - [X] Production Locations

+    With settings to chose which provider to use.

+  - [ ] Staff

     - [X] Displayed on the Show/Season/Movie items

+    - [X] Images

+    - [ ] Metadata Provider

+      _Needs to add endpoints to the Shoko Server side first._

-    - [ ] Person provider for image and details
+  - [ ] Studios

-  - [/] General staff (e.g. producer, writer, etc.)

     - [X] Displayed on the Show/Season/Movie items

-    - [ ] Person provider for image and details
+    - [ ] Images

-  - [/] Studios

-    - [X] Displayed on the Show/Season/Movie items
+      _Needs to add support and endpoints to the Shoko Server side **or** fake it client-side first._

-    - [ ] Studio provider for image and details
+    - [ ] Metadata Provider

+      _Needs to add support and endpoints to the Shoko Server side **or** fake it client-side first._

 - [X] Library integration